Who would play you in the biopic about your life?

 If you weren’t in franchising, what would you be doing?

-What’s something you are freakishly bad at (or good at)?
+What are you freakishly good at (or bad at)?

 What’s something not many people know about you?